 Hypertropia may be either congenital or acquired, and misalignment is due to imbalance in extraocular muscle function.
 The superior rectus, inferior rectus, superior oblique, and inferior oblique muscles affect the vertical movement of the eyes.
+These muscles can be paretic, restrictive (fibrosis) or overactive.

-These muscles may be either paretic, restrictive (fibrosis) or overactive effect of the muscles.
 Congenital cases may have developmental abnormality due to abnormal muscle structure, usually muscle atrophy/hypertrophy or rarely, absence of the muscle and incorrect placement.